Inventory of Reports on Sustainable AI

 Frugal AI: Introduction, Concepts, Development and Open Questions

-This report provides a comprehensive overview of Frugal AI, emphasizing its role in promoting cost-effective and sustainable innovation within resource-constrained environments.
-It explores the environmental impact of AI technologies, the importance of optimizing AI systems for efficiency and accessibility, and discusses various strategies and open questions related to the development and implementation of Frugal AI.
+This report offers a comprehensive exploration of Frugal AI, highlighting its potential to drive cost-effective and sustainable innovation in resource-constrained settings.
+It examines the environmental footprint of AI technologies, underscores the need to optimize systems for efficiency and accessibility, and presents a range of strategies and open questions surrounding the development and deployment of Frugal AI.

 ICT energy evolution: Telecom, data centers, and AI